 Note: The good news is that director is still in the minority.
 DemandGen Report’s 2019 Content Preferences Survey found that 56% of respondents saw white papers as valuable resources for the early stage of the buying journey.
 But it was a reminder that content marketing misdeeds can cause real problems for the rest of us.

-2. You don’t have a plan/strategy
+2. You don’t have a content plan/strategy

-Write down your strategy.
+So, write down your strategy.
 You’ve probably heard that writing down goals makes it more likely that you’ll achieve them.
 That principle holds true for your content marketing; documenting it will give you clarity, focus, and (hopefully) motivation.
 If you haven’t done this, the Content Marketing Institute can walk you through the process with their “A Simple Approach to Document Your Content Marketing Strategy” blog post.

 3. You’re not promoting your content